 |Bloating and Water Retention||Bloating and Water Retention (Edema)|

 |Insomnia and Trouble Sleeping||Insomnia and Trouble Sleeping (2nd and 3rd Trimester)|

-|Fatigue||Fatigue (First and Third Trimester)|
+|Fatigue||Fatigue (Worst in First and Third Trimester)|

 |Upset Stomach, Constipation||Upset Stomach, Constipation|